FLOW-HOW made by Anderson-Negele

 How can a flow switch save costs?

-Flow switches are primarily used to control costs by minimizing risks.
+These monitoring devices are primarily used to avoid costs by minimizing risks.
 If a medium does not flow in a process due to a system error, this can cause significant damage.
 Pumps may run dry, CIP processes may not run according to specifications, mixing, and filling processes may be disrupted, all of which can lead to high plant or product damage.
-With flow switches, such malfunctions are immediately detected, and countermeasures can be initiated.
+With these devices, such malfunctions are immediately detected, and countermeasures can be initiated.

-Essentially, the Anderson-Negele product line offers two measuring principles for the flow measurement of liquids: electromagnetic flow measurement and turbine flow measurement.
+Essentially, the Anderson-Negele product line offers four measuring principles for the flow measurement of liquids: electromagnetic flow measurement, turbine flow measurement, Coriolis Mass Flow and Density measurement and Calorimatric Flow Switches.
+Scroll down to find our details on each of these technologies.

 What is the electromagnetic flow measurement?

-Which products are suitable for electromagnetic flow measurement?
+Which products are suitable for electromagnetic flow control?

 Starting from a minimum conductivity of > 5 μS/cm, the induced voltage can be measured.
 This technique is suitable for media such as milk, cream, beer, ketchup, sauces, creams, mash, molasses, yogurt, concentrates, cleaning media, and many others.